OtakuSenpai/TsukiBot/README.md

 Now,go back one directory and run this commands from the directory containing TsukiBot(remember,the TryxPS folder must be inside the directory containing TsukiBot),

 ```
+mkdir build && cd build/
-cmake CMakeLists.txt
+cmake ..
 make
+cp bin/tsukibot tsukibot

 ```

-Your executable should be inside the bin directory of TsukiBot folder.
+Your executable should be inside the "build" directory of "TsukiBot" folder.
 Now enjoy ;) !!

 Notes
 -----

 1) The main code of the bot is ready, I just have to implement the plugins now.
-Things like tor and proxies will be done in v0.01.
+The windows side of the plugin syustem is not fixed for now.
 2) Don't use the compile.sh script to compile,use cmake.
 That script is way outdated.
 Though the gdb-compile.sh script uses cmake to do the dirty job.
 3) This bot was only meant to be used on the Freenode network.
 Additional servers,if required,will be added in later versions.
 4) More will be added on notice. 😜